learningsimulator/learningsimulator/joss_manuscript/paper.md

 # Statement of need

-As a result of the development of formal models of AL, there is now a plethora of mechanisms with varying properties and varying predictive power in different environments in different application areas.
+As a result of the
+many application areas and of the development of formal models of AL, there is now a plethora of mechanisms with varying properties and varying predictive power in different environments.

 <!---The wide range of application areas and the various mechanisms-->